azadbakr/MicroserviceA_CSV-to-JSON/README.md

 This microservice processes a CSV file containing credit card transactions.
 Upon receiving the file path from the main program, it performs the following tasks:

-1. **JSON File Creation**: Converts the entire CSV data into a JSON file and saves it in the same directory as the CSV file.
+1. **File Reading**: Reads the CSV file using the provided path.
+2. **CSV to JSON Conversion**: Converts the valid rows of the CSV file into JSON format, excluding rows with errors.
+This JSON data is sent back to the main program for further processing if required.
-2. **Error Log Generation**: Creates a text file listing all errors in the CSV, including their location (row and column), to help identify and resolve issues.
+3. **Error Logging**: Generates a comprehensive error log, detailing all errors in the CSV file, including their exact location (row and column), to facilitate easy identification and resolution of issues.
-3. **Response to Main Program**: Sends the file paths of the generated JSON file and error log back to the main program for further processing or review.
+4. **Response Handling**: Sends the following back to the main program:
+    - Valid rows in JSON format.
+    - A detailed error log for review or further processing.

 ---

 ## Goals

-The microservice must:
+The microservice is designed to:
-- Receive a CSV file path.
+- Accept a CSV file path as input.
-- Read and validate the file data to identify incorrect entries.
+- Validate the data in the CSV file and identify any erroneous entries.
-- Create a JSON file to save the processed information.
+- Respond to the main program with:
+    - JSON representation of valid rows.
+    - An error log highlighting issues in the CSV file.

 ---